 - Water Reservoir Space: This is usually either inside the backpack or just outside.
 It’s a personal preference, but make sure that it has a clip to hold the reservoir up!

 - Price: Some brands are more expensive than others, so definitely consider this when making your purchase, especially if it’s your first hiking backpack.
-Start with something, learn what you like, and grow from there.
+Start with something budget friendly, learn what you like, and grow from there.

 Honestly, the best hiking outfit depends on the hike you’re planning to do, the weather that day, and what you’re comfortable hiking in.

 Check the weather before you go, but also be prepared for the weather to change.
-The higher up you go, the chillier it tends to get and you may start the hike in the cool morning and finish in the hot summer sun.
-This means layers are essential or packing extra clothes.
+The higher up you go, the chillier it tends to get.
+You may start the hike in the cool morning and finish in the hot summer sun.
+This means layers are essential!

-If rain is in the forecast, be sure to bring a waterproof rain jacket and perhaps a change of clothes in the car.
+If rain is in the forecast, be sure to bring a waterproof rain jacket and perhaps leave a dry change of clothes in the car.

 I typically wear pants or leggings even when it’s warm out because of chafing and I just don’t like things touching and scraping my legs.